wcm-io/wcm-io-tooling/maven/parent/src/site/markdown/aem-dependencies.md

 ## AEM Dependencies

 Defines Maven dependencies for a specific AEM version, including those that are not defined in the aem-api "Uber" JAR provided by Adobe.
+Additionally, the POM includes Sling-internal dependencies required for [AEM Mocks][aem-mock] in exactly the versions included in the AEM version.

 Source code: [maven/aem-dependencies](https://github.com/wcm-io/wcm-io-tooling/tree/develop/maven/aem-dependencies)